-Millions of Americans get their drinking water from a municipal water source.
+Millions of Americans get their drinking water from a municipal water source also known as city water.
 City water is provided to the majority of regions in the US – as long as the region has a public water system in place.

 If you live in a small town or rural area, on the other hand, you may not have access to a city supply.
 In this case, private wells may be used to provide water to individual or multiple households.